Feng Shui (2004 film): Plot

-Alice then realizes that she had glanced at the mirror earlier at her first visit in Joy's house after having moved it at the back doorway.
+Alice then realizes that she had glanced at the mirror earlier in Joy's house after moving it to the back door.
 Having suspected her husband's affair with his former lover Dina, Joy confronts him.
 She later realizes after accepting her supermarket prize that Alice is the next victim.
-Alice, who was born in the year of the Horse, is assaulted by a drunk neighbor and dies after falling on a stack of crates of Red Horse Beer bottles from her window.
+Alice, who was born in the year of the Horse, is defenestrated, falling atop crates of Red Horse Beer bottles.
 The ghosts of the dead haunt Joy's house and her family is forced to flee.
-Joy attempts to destroy the mirror, but is stopped by Alice's spirit and subsequently passes out.
+Joy attempts to destroy the mirror, but is stopped by Alice's spirit, and she faints.

-The next morning, Hsui Liao calls Joy and tells her that to end the curse, she must reject offers of good luck and then destroy the mirror.
-Just before they leave, Billy gets involved in an accident and Joy donates blood to save him.
-She then realizes that Inton is the next victim as she become aware that she was the only one whose blood type matched Billy's at that critical moment.
-Joy arrives at the motel where Inton and Dina are to warn them but arrives too late as Dina's husband Louie arrives and kills his wife and Inton in which Louie has a dog tattoo on his right shoulder which means both of them were born in the year of the Dog.
-As Joy pleads for her life, Louie commits suicide with his shotgun.
+The next morning, Hsui Liao calls Joy, telling her that to end the curse, she must refuse offers of good luck and then destroy the mirror.
+Just before they leave, Joy donates blood to Billy, who suffered an accident.
+She then realizes that Inton is the next victim as she realizes that she was the only one whose blood type matched Billy's at that critical moment.
+Joy rushes to tell Inton and Dina, but Dina's husband Louie suddenly arrives and kills his wife and Inton.
+Louie has a dog tattoo, which means both of them were born in the year of the Dog.
+As Joy pleads for her life, Louie commits suicide.
 Meanwhile, as Thelma drives Denton and his sister Ingrid to their mother, she sees a truck of livestock in front of her car.
-Upon asking the children, she realizes that Ingrid was born in the year of the Rooster, and Denton and herself were both born on the year of the Ox.
+Upon asking the children, she realizes that Ingrid was born in the year of the Rooster, and Denton and herself were both born in the year of the Ox.
 Horrified, Thelma tries to evade the truck but stumbles upon an oncoming vehicle.

-Joy arrives home and is met by Lily's lawyer, who is tasked to recover the bagua from Joy in exchange for money, but the latter firmly refuses.
+Joy arrives home and is met by Lily's lawyer, who is tasked to recover the mirror from Joy in exchange for money, but the latter firmly refuses.
 Distraught by preceding events, Joy finally destroys the mirror.
 Thelma arrives with Denton and Ingrid.
-Joy is relieved at ending the curse before realizing that they were all killed in the road accident earlier when she sees her dead husband reuniting with their children as she screams in horror.
+Joy is relieved at ending the curse before realizing that they were all killed in the road accident when she sees her husband's ghost reuniting with their children as she screams in horror.

-Sometime later, a couple moves into a neighboring house as their twin daughters wander into Joy's former home, finding the restored bagua and bringing it home as the Lotus Lady looks on from a window.
+Sometime later, a couple moves into a neighboring house as their twin daughters wander into Joy's former home, finding the restored mirror and bringing it home, with Lotus Feet watching.